Virginia Fuchs Explained

 Ko:1

-Virginia "Ginny" Fuchs (born March 9, 1988) is an American professional boxer who as an amateur represented her country in the Tokyo 2020 Summer Olympics as well as winning a bronze medal at the 2018 World Championships and a silver medal at the 2019 Pan American Games.
+Virginia "Ginny" Fuchs (born March 9, 1988) is an American professional boxer who is the interim WBC female super-flyweight champion.
+As an amateur she represented her country at the delayed 2020 Summer Olympics as well as winning a bronze medal at the 2018 World Championships and a silver medal at the 2019 Pan American Games.

 Early life and education